SA1YAM/Api-Tasks/README.md

 Task-1 invloves the creation of API for CRUD operations of events at backend.

-Task-2 involves the documentation for CRUD operation of nudges.
+Task-2 involves the documentation of NudgeRESTApi for CRUD operation of nudges.